Fight Camp: How to train like Katie Taylor

-Undisputed champion Katie Taylor's fight preparation
+Katie Taylor: Undisputed champion's fight preparation

 Ireland's undisputed lightweight champion Katie Taylor invites us into her training camp, sharing the most important exercises in her regime, ahead of defending her world titles against Amanda Serrano at Madison Square Garden in New York.